Why Motorized Horizontal Blinds Will Dominate the U.S. Automated Shading Market

 The horizontal blind has been the most widely used window covering in U.S. commercial buildings since the early 20th century.
 And after the modern mini-blind was introduced in the 1970’s, the horizontal blind also went on to thoroughly dominate the residential window-coverings market, too.

 Much of the market research on window coverings is located behind paywalls.
-However, a good idea of the dominance of horizontal blinds can be gleaned from a freely-accessible 2013 report (Bickel et al, 2013), commissioned by the U.S. Department of Energy, on the usage of residential window coverings in the U.S. The report includes the following tidbits:
+However, a good idea of the dominance of horizontal blinds can be gleaned from a freely-accessible 2013 report (Bickel et al, 2013), commissioned by the U.S. Department of Energy, on the usage of residential window coverings in the U.S.

 The Horizontal Blind is the Most Cost-Effective Daylight-Control Device Ever Developed